yartinzz/DTICU_Ventilator/README.md

 ### Development
 - Update frontend HTTP/WebSocket addresses to match your backend configuration.
-- If you're using npm, navigate to the `frontEnd` directory and run:
+- If you're using npm, navigate to the `frontend` directory and run:
   ```bash
   npm run dev
   ```